 As an experienced Delaware County elder law attorney in Boothwyn, Michael T. Malarick will be able to answer your questions regarding family issues for senior citizens (such as end of life issues or Guardianship concerns); life care issues (such as Powers of Attorney or Living Wills) as well as governmental programs (such as Social Security, Medicare, or Veterans benefits).

 The Pennsylvania Older Adult Protective Services Act was enacted to provide services to protect the health, safety, and welfare of those older adults who lack the capacity to protect themselves and who are at imminent risk of abuse, neglect, exploitation, or abandonment; to safeguard their rights and provide needed protective services; and to reduce, correct, or eliminate cases of abuse, neglect, exploitation, or abandonment.
+Call our nursing home abuse lawyer in Delaware County today for a free initial consultation from our elder law attorney.

 An older adult is any person within PA who is 60 years old or older.